AnjanaSenanayake/USB-Interface/README.md

 To start with the project, we are going to refer ​USB interface to the PIC Microcontroller  Then, extend the design and the concept to more generalized plug and play I/O interface with maximum data lines possible.

-More infomation can be found on the documentation.
+More infomation can be found in the documentation.